Tokiya Suzuki

 Tokiya Suzuki (鈴木 斗輝哉, Suzuki Tokiya) is a Japanese racing driver competing in F4 Japanese Championship and Formula Regional Japanese Championship.

 Career

 Formula 4

 Suzuki joined TGR-DC Racing School for his maiden formula racing in 2024.
-Suzuki continued race in the series with the same team for 2025.
+He continued race in the series with the same team for 2025.

 Formula Regional Japanese Championship

-Alongside his Formula 4 campaign, Suzuki to race in Formula Regional Japanese Championship with TOM'S.
+Alongside his Formula 4 campaign, Suzuki raced in the Formula Regional Japanese Championship with TOM'S.

 Other series

-Suzuki joins KTMS to race in Super Taikyu ST-2 alongside Riona Tomishita and Hibiki Taira.
+In 2025, Suzuki joined KTMS to race in Super Taikyu ST-2 alongside Riona Tomishita and Hibiki Taira.